Delinquent Criminal/Civil Fines and Fees (DCF)

 - (Anchorage Municipal) Code Enforcement fines

-AO 2007-161 (the Scofflaw Ordinance) was adopted by the Municipal Assembly, allowing for the seizure and impoundment of any vehicle driven by a person with more than $1,000 in outstanding delinquent traffic citations (a "Scofflaw").
-Each year, there are approximately 1,400 names on the
+The Scofflaw Ordinance as passed in 2008 ( AO 2007-161 ) and amended in 2023 ( AO 2023-67 (S-1)), allows for the seizure and impoundment of any vehicle driven by a person with more than $2,500 in outstanding delinquent traffic citations (a "Scofflaw").
+The names of these individuals are published on the

-Scofflaw List, and approximately 600 vehicles have been removed from the streets since the ordinance was adopted, through the support and assistance of the Anchorage Police Department.
+Scofflaw List, and through impound, the vehicles that were being driven have been removed from the streets through the support and assistance of the Anchorage Police Department.

 To learn more about the Scofflaw Ordinance,